 The NTP (network time protocol) mechanism is a protocol for synchronizing the system time over the network.
 First, a machine can obtain the time from a server that is a reliable time source.
 Second, a machine can itself act as a time source for other computers in the network.
 The goal is twofold—maintaining the absolute time and synchronizing the system time of all machines within a network.

 Maintaining an exact system time is important in many situations.
 The built-in hardware clock does often not meet the requirements of applications such as databases or clusters.
 Manual correction of the system time would lead to severe problems because, for example, a backward leap can cause malfunction of critical applications.
 Within a network, it is usually necessary to synchronize the system time of all machines, but manual time adjustment is a bad approach.
 NTP provides a mechanism to solve these problems.
-The NTP service continuously adjusts the system time with the help of reliable time servers in the network.
+The NTP service continuously adjusts the system time with reliable time servers in the network.
 It further enables the management of local reference clocks, such as radio-controlled clocks.